Ethyrfield Electronic Press Kit

 More gigs followed and saw the band supporting acts as diverse as Hawkwind, Uriah Heep, Nazereth, Curved Air and Snakecharmer.
 This period allowed the band to cement their stage craft and they decided to change their name to Ethyrfield in 2017 to reflect their new level of maturity and released their debut self titled EP.

-The band continued making waves in 2018 winning the Metal 2 The Masses shows for the West Country securing them a position at this year’s Bloodstock festival supporting Judas Priest, Nightwish and Gojira and the strength of their performance at this years Giants of Rock festival has led them to being asked back in January 2019 to play with Skid Row, AC/DCs Chris Slade and FM.
+The band continued making waves in 2018 winning the Metal 2 The Masses shows for the West Country securing them a position at the 2018 Bloodstock festival supporting Judas Priest, Nightwish and Gojira and the strength of their performance on the Introducing Stage at the 2018 Giants of Rock festival led them performing on the main stage at the Giants of Rock festival in January 2019 alongside Skid Row, AC/DCs Chris Slade and FM.

 Individual and Band Pictures